-What is the Right Treatment for Me?
+Which Coccydynia Treatment is Right for Me?

-Early stage coccydynia treatment includes sitting on a special pillow with a cutout at the rear of it directly under the coccyx, increased fiber, and stool softeners to ease pain during bowel movements. if the condition progresses, anti-inflammatory medications and pain relieving drugs may be added to therapy.
+Early-stage coccydynia treatment includes sitting on a special pillow with a cutout at the rear of it directly under the coccyx, increased fiber, and stool softeners to ease pain during bowel movements. if the condition progresses, anti-inflammatory medications and pain-relieving drugs may be added to therapy.
 Only once conservative treatments have been exhausted should surgery be considered.

-The real question is “what treatment is best to treat your coccydynia?”.
+The real question is: What treatment is best to treat your coccydynia?
 Use our Treatment Match tool to quickly get started in finding the right treatment for you.